 Funding of organic farming research has been very scarce, therefore the number of studies is small, research projects mainly focus on specific topics and holistic multidisciplinary approach is often lacking.
 Most research so far has focused on organic plant production and soil fertility.
-It takes time to see the actual changes in organic cropping systems but finding the finances for long-term experiments is complicated.
-While studies addressing biodiversity issues have become more common in recent years, some other research topics are still severely understudied, i.e. feeding strategies in organic pig and broiler production, organic food processing technologies and their impact on food quality.
+It takes time to see the actual changes in organic cropping systems but finding the finances for long-term experiments has always been complicated.
+Studies addressing biodiversity issues are becoming more common in recent years.
+Some research topics are still severely understudied, such as feeding strategies in organic pig and broiler production, organic food processing technologies and their impact on food quality.